zuozhenggh/learning-library/data-management-library/odi/odi_advanced/odi12c-mappings-5/odi12c-mappings-5.md

 ## Introduction

 This chapter describes how to work with mappings in Oracle Data Integrator.

+Estimated Lab time: 60 minutes

+#### Objectives
 The demonstration environment includes several example mappings.
 In this chapter you will learn how to create the following mappings:

   * Load Customer: This is a reusable mapping where the SRC\_CUSTOMER table in the *Orders Application* model is joined to the SRC\_AGE\_GROUP.TXT in the *Parameters* model with a few transformations like filter and lookup.
   * Load TRG\_CUSTOMER: Join the output of the reusable mapping *Load Customer* with the SRC\_SALES\_PERSON.TXT file in the *Parameters* model and then load the data into the TRG\_CUSTOMER target table in the *Sales Administration* model.

+### Prerequisites
+An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## **Step 1:** Load Customer Re-usable Mapping Description
+## **STEP  1:** Load Customer Re-usable Mapping Description

 This section contains the following topics: